sskender/jargonlsp/README.md

     "HODL": "HODL was initially a spelling error of ‘hold’ that became a term that was embraced as an inside joke by the early adopters of Bitcoin and Ethereum.", "Oracle": "A trusted feed of data, such as the current market prices of an asset or assets, that provides confidence to users that the data are timely, accurate, and untampered.", "ROI": "Return On Investment.
-The gains or losses on an investment.", "TVL": "The Total Value Locked into a Smart Contract or set of Smart Contracts that may be deployed or stored at one or more exchanges or markets.", }
+The gains or losses on an investment.", "TVL": "The Total Value Locked into a Smart Contract or set of Smart Contracts that may be deployed or stored at one or more exchanges or markets."
+}
 ```